 All classes consist of pupils of varying abilities and with varying needs.
 Our classroom practice ensures that all children are able to meet the lesson objectives to their appropriate level.
-Teachers should be aware of individuals in their class who may need support to meet the learning objective and provide appropriate resources, or support in order for them to achieve.
-Some children may need a more challenging lesson to extend their thoughts to reach a greater depth of knowledge.
+Teachers should be aware of individuals in their class who may need support to meet learning objectives and provide appropriate resources, or support in order for them to achieve.
+Some children may need challenging themselves to extend their thoughts to reach a greater depth of knowledge.
 Teachers should also be aware of these children and provide opportunities for them to extend their knowledge.

-Some topics within the Scheme of Work may be of a sensitive nature and emotionally impact some pupils.
+Some topics within the Scheme of Work may be of a sensitive nature and emotionally impact some pupils (Say NO!
+Growing Up, and SRE).
 Teachers should be aware of these pupils and adapt lessons, ensuring they are taught sensitively and appropriately.
-Senior Leadership Team and/or DSL should be alerted when lessons of a sensitive nature are taught and a designated member of staff should be available if pupils feel they need space or to talk about the topic of the lesson in a safe, supportive environment.
+Senior Leadership Team and/or DSP should be alerted when lessons of a sensitive nature are taught, and a designated member of staff should be available if pupils feel they need space or to talk about the topic of the lesson in a safe, supportive environment.